luetkemj/refs/BOOKS.md

 - [ ] 📗 🔖 Metaphonics, The Field Works Listener’s Guide - Stuart Hyatt
 - [x] 📗 The Obstacle is the Way - Ryan Holiday
 - [x] 🎧 Art & Fear - David Bayles
-- [ ] 📗 ❌ A Brief History of Time - Stephen Hawking
-- [ ] 📗 ❌ The God Equation - Michio Kaku
 - [x] 📗 🔖 Comic Sans - Simon Garfield
 - [ ] 📗 📆 The Creative Act, A Way of Being - Rick Rubin
 - [ ] 🎧 Hyperspace - Michio Kaku